How Do We Define Hazard Identification in Aviation SMS

-Essentially, this method involves taking scenarios the company could reasonably expect to arise at some point, and preparing a record for how to deal with that scenario.
+Essentially, this method involves taking scenarios the company could reasonably expect to arise at some point and preparing a record of how to deal with that scenario.
 Whereas FMEA looks at specific failures in the system, SWIFT is really accounting for safety scenarios in which multiple failures have lined up (i.e. Swiss Cheese).

-- Creates a detailed record for how to deal with any number of situations;
+- Creates a detailed record of how to deal with any number of situations;

 - Great for identifying novel hazards; and